 Cannonball played a Meyer NY ebonite mouthpiece, with a number 5 tip opening and a medium chamber.

-Meyer continue to make popular and versatile pieces, but their original vintage models are highly sought after and sell for eye-watering sums today.
+Meyer (who we profiled here) continue to make popular and versatile pieces, but their original vintage models are highly sought after and sell for eye-watering sums today.

 Adderley paired this with Rico #2, or La Voz Medium reeds: this easy-blowing, unresistant setup will have contributed to his bright, soulful tone.